Zahia affair: Background and investigation

 On 12 April 2010, the brigade de répression du proxénétisme, an anti-prostitution unit of the French National Police, launched a raid on a Parisian late-night bar.
 An anonymous tip targeting Abousofiane Moustaïd, known as Abou Sofiane, was the source of the investigation.
 He was suspected of pimping.
-Several prostitutes were arrested as a result of the raid, with four persons being are indicted shortly afterwards.
+Several prostitutes were arrested as a result of the raid, with four people being indicted shortly afterwards.
 Subsequent hearings revealed that four players of the French football team were among the bar's clients and that one of the prostitutes was a minor at the time of the events.

 The four players were identified as Hatem Ben Arfa, Karim Benzema, Sydney Govou and Franck Ribéry.
-According to press reports, the latter admitted to investigators that he had been seeing the underage prostitute since 2009, while claiming to be unaware that she was a minor at the time of their meeting.
+According to press reports, the latter admitted to investigators that he had been seeing the underage prostitute since 2009, while claiming to be unaware that she was a minor at the time of their meetings.

 Zahia Dehar was questioned three times in April 2010.
 According to the testimonies, she claimed to have had paid sex with Govou, Ribéry and Benzema, and stated that she had been a minor when she had sex with the latter two.
 According to Dehar, she never disclosed to her clients that she was a minor.
 She also claimed that Ribéry had flown her to Munich to entertain him on his birthday.

 In May, Dehar defended the footballers in a letter to the national team’s coach, Raymond Domenech, asking him to consider the case separately when selecting his squad for the FIFA World Cup that year: "How could I have imagined, when I've always hidden my age, that their good faith could one day be called into question?"
 The French Football Federation (FFF) claimed that it was not aware of any letter.

 In July, Benzema and Ribéry were indicted for solicitation of an underage prostitute.
 At the end of 2011, the Paris public prosecutor's office dismissed three of the six protagonists in the case, the two players and Ribery's brother-in-law.
 In August 2012, the players were referred by the examining magistrate to the Paris criminal court to be tried for solicitation of an underage prostitute.